sungsoo-ahn/2025/_posts/2025-04-28-towards-more-rigorous-llm-evals.md

 %}

 The Clopper-Pearson CIs are slightly wider than those obtained using the Wilson score.
-Using Clopper-Pearson would not have changed any of the results presented in this post.
+Using Clopper-Pearson would not have changed any of the results (qualitative or quantitative) presented in this post.

 <!-- ## Two-sample binomial proportion test